microsoft/pai/docs/datascientist_onboard.md

     [HDFS mount](https://github.com/Microsoft/hdfs-mount.git) is a tool to mount HDFS as a local Linux file system.
 Use CNTK job for example, to use this tool, firstly install it in your job container, refer to [CNTK job container Dockerfile](https://github.com/Microsoft/pai/blob/45fb9385db65538d16b5feb2929e67773bc0eeb8/examples/cntk/Dockerfile.example.cntk#L36).
 Excecute `hdfs-mount` command in your code, e.g. [CNTK job's start script](https://github.com/Microsoft/pai/blob/45fb9385db65538d16b5feb2929e67773bc0eeb8/examples/cntk/cntk-g2p.sh#L31), then you can use the mounted HDFS directory as local file system.

-**1.2.2 Large dataset or amount of smallfiles**
+**1.2.2 Large dataset or amount of small files**

 If your dataset is large, solutions in the above section may get worse performance, this section provide some solutions to read HDFS data directlly.

-If your dataset consist of smallfiles, it can cause namenode memory management problem and compute framework performance problem.
+If your dataset consist of small files, it can cause namenode memory management problem and compute framework performance problem.
 People usually pack multiple small files and download it in batches to mitigate this issue.

 **Pack data solutions:**
 - User compact small files through scripts or opensources tools.
 (For example using TFRecord for Tensorflow.)